hbk91/2021StudyNotes/Series79_Prep.md

 - All non-accredited investors must be sophisticated.
 Else, they must be represented by a **purchaser representative (often an attorney or a financial representative)**

 #### **Bad Actors:**
-  - Bad Actors are prohibited from doing a Reg D .
-Issuer or if anyone connected with the issuer is a bad actor, then no Reg D.
+  - Bad Actors are prohibited from doing a Reg D. Issuer or if anyone connected with the issuer is a bad actor, then no Reg D.
-  - This rule doesn't apply to 504.
+  - This rule doesn't apply to 504, and only to 506.

 #### **Bad Actors Classification:**
   - **Criminal Offenses:**